Blue-Wall-Studio/RedioSignals/README.md

 The exact list of blocks in which solid-type rediowaves can exist is unknown, so you are free to experiment and test different blocks for their redioconductivity.

 **Note:** since the mod is still in beta, this list may be expanded and changed.
-In particular, the Chain is currently used as a converter from solid type to air type only temporarily.
+For example, chain is currently used as a converter from solid type to air type signal, but this will be changed in the future.